Wake Forest vs. NC State NCAA Football Odds, Plays and Insights | November 13, 2021

 NC State Stats and Trends

-- This season, the Wolf Pack won ATS in their only game as an underdog of 2 points or more.
+- This year, the Wolf Pack won ATS in their only game as an underdog of 2 points or more.

-- NC State has hit the over in 44.4% of its opportunities this year (four times in nine games with a set point total).
+- NC State's games this season have hit the over in 44.4% of its opportunities (four times in nine games with a set point total).

-- NC State is 2-0 against the spread and 2-0 overall when the team amasses more than 435.9 yards.
+- NC State is 2-0 against the spread and 2-0 overall when the team piles up over 435.9 yards.

-- This year the Wolf Pack have seven turnovers, 11 fewer than the Demon Deacons have takeaways (18).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.